-- 12. In the absence of a fully gated system that allows a complete recording of flows through stations or comprehensive and robust count data, the use of ticket sales data, LENNON, as the primary source for the development of the ODM, as described in this report, is the best approach available.
-In particular its national coverage makes it suitable as a basis for the production of Official Statistics such as those reported by the ORR. - 13.
+- 13. In the absence of a fully gated system that allows a complete recording of flows through stations or comprehensive and robust count data, the use of ticket sales data (LENNON) as the primary source for the development of the ODM is the best approach available.
+In particular its national coverage makes it suitable as a basis for the production of Official Statistics such as those reported by the ORR. - 14.
 However, this data does have weaknesses and, although some of these are catered for in the methodology, the user should be aware of these acknowledged limitations and bear these in mind when using the data.
 The key limitations are outlined in Chapter 1 with more extensive discussion of some aspects of the limitations of the dataset included in Appendix B.